A Call to Heal. A Call to Hope. A Call to LIVE.

 When our girls are hurting, we gather.

-Black Girl LIVE! is not just an event.
-It’s a lifeline.
+This is not just an event.

 SUICIDE IS STEALING